SOCO Nupes logo Colorado Springs (CO) Alumni Chapter

 The Historian and Preserver

 Guy Levis Grant was known for charitable work, professional achievement, and preservation of Fraternity history.
-He carried strong family responsibility early in life and developed a record of discipline, service, and perseverance.

 Grant became a dentist and practiced for many years.
 He also played a major role in preserving and protecting the history of Kappa Alpha Psi.
-His work helped ensure that future generations could understand the Fraternity’s origins and honor the men who built the foundation.

 His legacy is tied to history, service, and professional excellence.
-Grant reminds Brothers that institutions survive when men protect their records, tell their story, and live according to their purpose.

 Read Official Biography